Incontinence in women is a common problem that can cause significant discomfort. It is essential to provide appropriate treatments.

 Treatments for incontinence

-Treatments for female incontinence can vary:
+Treatments for incontinence in women can vary:

-• Pelvic floor therapy to learn how to use, strengthen and relax the pelvic floor muscles.
+- Pelvic floor therapy to learn how to use, strengthen, and relax the pelvic floor muscles.